Can Dogs Eat Pineapple? The Fruity Truth About Fido and This Tropical Treat

 Plain Pineapple Treats

-– Simply slice fresh pineapple into bite-sized cubes.
+– Slice fresh pineapple into bite-sized cubes.

-– The natural sugars and juiciness of the fresh fruit are often treated enough on their own for dogs.
+– The natural sugars and juiciness of the fresh fruit are often enough on their own for dogs.

 – Offer a few pieces at a time as a healthy sweet snack.